suprachakra/AtlasMesh-Fleet-OS/README.md

 ## 🚨 **What's the Actual Need?**

-Autonomous and semi-autonomous operations are scaling across **multiple vehicle types, sectors, and infrastructures**—but ops today are stitched together with single-OEM tools, bespoke scripts, and manual evidence collection.
+Autonomous and semi-autonomous operations are scaling across **multiple vehicle types, sectors, and infrastructures** - but ops today are stitched together with single-OEM tools, bespoke scripts, and manual evidence collection.
 That creates five systemic gaps:

 <div align="center">